JamesMcMinn/Twitter-Stream-Reader/README.md

 Twitter Stream Reader can be installed using a number of methods.

 The easiest method is to simply run `main.go` using the `go run` command:

     go run main.go

-To  build the application binary, `go build` can be used:
+To build the application binary, `go build` can be used and will generate the binary in your current directory.

     go build mirgit.dcs.gla.ac.uk/JamesMcMinn/twitter-stream-reader

-This will generate the binary in your current directory.

 ## Usage
 The stream reader has 2 modes: